saleemalharir1/Simple-Password-Generator/README.md

 1. Clone the repository to your local machine.
 2. Open the command prompt and navigate to the directory where the repository is saved.
 3. Run the following command to generate a password:

+python password_generator.py

+4. Follow the prompts to choose your desired password length and complexity.

+## License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+## Acknowledgements

+This project was inspired by a tutorial on [Real Python](https://realpython.com/) and was built as a learning exercise for Python programming.